 Install the app, create a new account, and try it.
 If you really need the VIP feature, you can buy it later.

-I have lifetime VIP membership for a while, but I doubt it makes any significant difference.
+I have had a lifetime VIP membership for a while, but I doubt it makes any significant difference.
 I don’t like studying a language through translation, nor do I contact many.
 Thus, the free version is just fine for me.

 My HelloTalk Review: Good – 4/5